wojbrown/esds-github-sandbox/README.md

 Move onto [Downloading Github Repo](#Download-Github-Repo)

 #### On Windows
 Git Bash should be installed by default for Windows 11.
-In search bar, search for `git bash` and open git bash as a new terminal on Windows
+Search for `git bash` and open git bash as a new terminal

-If Git Bash is not available, it can be [downloaded for Windows here](https://git-scm.com/download/win)
+If Git Bash is not already downloaded, it can be [downloaded for Windows here](https://git-scm.com/download/win)

-By default, a terminal in Github Bash will open a command line on `/c/Users/<USERNAME>`
+By default, a terminal in Github Bash will open a command line at the base directory `/c/Users/<USERNAME>`

 ## Download Github Repo